dell/terraform-provider-powerscale/docs/resources/cluster_snmp.md

 page_title: "powerscale_cluster_snmp Resource - terraform-provider-powerscale"
 subcategory: ""
 description: |-
   This resource is used to manage the Cluster SNMP settings of PowerScale Array.
 We can Create, Update and Delete the Cluster SNMP using this resource.
-We can also import an existing Cluster SNMP from PowerScale array.
+We can also import the existing Cluster SNMP settings from PowerScale array.
 ---

 # powerscale_cluster_snmp (Resource)

 This resource is used to manage the Cluster SNMP settings of PowerScale Array.
 We can Create, Update and Delete the Cluster SNMP using this resource.
-We can also import an existing Cluster SNMP from PowerScale array.
+We can also import the existing Cluster SNMP settings from PowerScale array.

 ## Example Usage